 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mosinee is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mosinee is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mosinee who work in office and administrative support (15.16%), sales jobs (9.24%), and maintenance occupations (8.55%).
+Overall, Mosinee is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mosinee who work in office and administrative support (16.73%), teaching (13.30%), and management occupations (9.51%).

-Mosinee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Mosinee does not have a public transit system used by locals to get to and from work.

-The per capita income in Mosinee in 2010 was $28,135, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $112,540 for a family of four.
+The per capita income in Mosinee in 2018 was $30,796, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $123,184 for a family of four.
 However, Mosinee contains both very wealthy and poor people as well.

 The people who call Mosinee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mosinee residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mosinee include Polish, Irish, English, and Norwegian.
+The greatest number of Mosinee residents report their race to be White, followed by Asian.
+Important ancestries of people in Mosinee include German, Polish, Irish, Czech, and French.

 The most common language spoken in Mosinee is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Vietnamese.